arkku/srec/README.md

     # Start output at the first data byte (i.e., make the address offset
     # equal to the address of the first data byte read from input):
     srec2bin -A -i infile.srec -o outfile.bin

+The other program, `bin2srec`, converts arbitrary binary files to SREC.
+Usage by example:

+    # Simple conversion from binary to SREC (use the least amount of
+    # address bytes necessary):
+    bin2srec -i infile.bin -o outfile.srec

+    # Add an offset to the addresses, and specify execution start address:
+    bin2srec -a 0x8000 -x 0x2000 -i infile.bin -o outfile.srec

+    # Manually specify the number of address bytes (4 bytes = 32 bits):
+    bin2srec -b 4 -i infile.bin -o outfile.srec

 Both programs also accept the option `-v` to increase verbosity.